-a.
-Has received a copy of the conflicts of interest policy,

-b.
-Has read and understands the policy,

-c.
-Has agreed to comply with the policy, and
+- a.
+Has received a copy of the conflicts of interest policy, b.
+Has read and understands the policy - b.
+Has read and understands the policy,c.
+Has agreed to comply with the policy, and - d.

-d.
 Understands the Organization is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.